hrishim/llvl_prog1_book/src/memory_inst.md

 ---
-**NOTE:** In Arm assembly language the different forms of mov instructions are aliases to other instructions.
-That means the instruction encoding of the mov instruction is the same as that for another Arm instruction.
+**NOTE:** In ARM assembly language the different forms of mov instructions are aliases to other instructions.
+That means the instruction encoding of the mov instruction is the same as that for another ARM instruction.
 Both operations will yield the same result.

 For example:
 ```armasm